platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/express/add-database.md

 {{% vendor/cli %}} push
 ```

-{{% vendor/name %}} will now read your configuration files and deploy your project using [default container resources](/manage-resources/resource-init.md).
+{{% vendor/name %}} now reads your configuration files and deploys your project using [default container resources](/manage-resources/resource-init.md).
 If you don't want to use those default resources,
 define your own [resource initialization strategy](/manage-resources/resource-init.md#define-a-resource-initialization-strategy),
 or [amend those default container resources](/manage-resources/adjust-resources.md) after your project is deployed.

 ## 3. Connect to the service

-In order to configure your Express application to use this new database,
+To configure your Express app so it uses your new database,
 you need a Node.s module named `mysql2`.
-Install it by running the following command:
+To install it, run the following command:

 ```bash {location="Terminal"}
 npm install mysql2
 ```

-Wherever your application code attemps to connect to the database service, know that Upsun will automatically generate environment variables containing connection credentials as a function of the relationship name.
+Wherever your application code attemps to connect to the database service,
+Upsun will automatically generate environment variables containing connection credentials as a function of the relationship name.

 In this example, the MariaDB service access is granted to the application container via the relationship `database`.
-Because of this Upsun will generate the variable `DATABASE_HOST` (among many others), using this name.
+Upsun will therefore generate the variable `DATABASE_HOST` (among many others), using this name.

-Take a look at the example below to see how this credential variable naming convention is used to connect to a MariaDB service, then replicate in your own application.
+Here's an example of how this credential variable naming convention is used to connect to a MariaDB service:

 ```javascript {location="index.js"}
 const express = require('express')